Meditation and Relaxation classes near Aldershot Farnborough Mytchett Camberley Farnham

 There's lots of medical research to support the benefits of meditation

 The brain wave patterns of meditators show why they're healthier:

 Neuroscientists have found that meditators have more left frontal cortex activity than non meditators.
 The left cortex is associated with feelings of calm and wellbeing

 Recent research indicates that meditating brings about dramatic effects in as little as a 10-minute session.
 Several studies have demonstrated that subjects who meditated for a short time showed increased alpha waves (the relaxed brain waves when healing of the body's physical structure takes place) and decreased anxiety and depression as the production of adrenaline decreased.

 A study at Harvard which used MRI scans to map the brains of participants, has given the first physical proof that meditation can change our minds.
 The study showed that after just 8 weeks of meditation - for half an hour a day - the hippocampus area of the brain (linked to self-awareness, compassion and introspection) became denser and the amygdala -(an area known to be associated with stress and anxiety) had thinned.
 Subjects reported feeling happier, calmer and more in control of themselves.
 What this means is that the brain we have now doesn't have to be the brain we will have in just 8 weeks time - our brains have a type of plasticity - they are constantly changing.
 Mindfulness is the tool which is used to shape the brain.

 3. Guided (spoken) Meditation - using visualisation techniques to relax the body & mind - very effective at clearing negative emotions

-4. Meditations from the Buddhist tradition and the principles of the Buddhist path to happiness (Buddhism is a philosophy and does not worship a deity, therefore it should not clash with your religious beliefs) and Mindfulness techniques
+4. Meditation and mindfulness from the Buddhist tradition and the principles of the Buddhist path to happiness (Buddhism is a philosophy and does not worship a deity, therefore it should not clash with your religious beliefs)

 5. Physical relaxation techniques such as Daoist Self Massage & Tuina (accupoint) Self Massage,